As wildfires get worse, smoke spreads, stokes health worries

 The pulmonologist who initially treated her, Dinesh Verma, said he sees a “direct correlation” between Norton’s smoke exposure and her subsequent health struggles.

-“The logical explanation definitely would be that intense smoke, basically chemical exposure, did damage the airwaves to the extent that they’re now more susceptible” to infection, Verma said.
+“The logical explanation definitely would be that intense smoke, basically chemical exposure, did damage the airways to the extent that they’re now more susceptible” to infection, Verma said.

 Verma said virtually all of his hundreds of patients from Chico and Paradise had complications after the fire that required them to be hospitalized or treated.